FOX FAMILY CARE

 fox is, chances are, the fox is bored, and don't have enough

-activity, playmates or pen with lots of hiding places and activities
+activity, playmates or outdoor enclosure with lots of hiding places and activities

 in their pen.